innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Gamepad Commands seem incorrect

-Make sure to check that the switch on the bottom of the Driver's controllers are switched to "D" for "Duel".
+Make sure to check that the switch on the bottom of the Driver's controllers are switched to "D" for "Dual".

+  ### The commands are being recieved on the host computer, but the robot is not moving

+ Make sure to click Start + A (or Start + B) just as you would if you were driving the robot in real-life.

   ### Something else is wrong